 Mizzou Engineering students have the chance to get involved as soon as they step on campus.
 More than 50 student organizations are currently active, giving energetic and driven students the opportunity to build their engineering skills outside of a classroom setting and to grow into engineering leaders.
 These organizations range from honor societies and the Mizzou Engineering Student Council to competition teams in the areas of electric cars, concrete canoes, rockets, steel and timber bridges and much, much more.

 As partners, you’ll have the chance to work with these organizations and interact with students building the kinds of skills that will be valuable to your organization in the near future.
 You have the ability to sponsor teams and projects, present to members of these student organizations, host meetings and more.

 Engineering Career Fair

 A career fair is often your first opportunity to make contact with an employer.
 Employers will note your appearance, preparedness and professionalism.
-The Engineering Academy hosts the Engineering Career Fair each spring.
+The Engineering Academy hosts the Engineering Career Fair each fall and spring semester.